 The Right to housing is constitutionally guaranteed in Art.
 23§3 which ensures that “everyone has the right to enjoy a life in conformity with human dignity”.
 The right to decent accommodation is understood as part of this right to dignity.
 Indeed, Art.
 23§3 continues by stating that “towards this end, the law, the decree or rules established under Art.
 134 guarantees, taking into account the corresponding obligations, economic, social, and cultural rights of which they determine the conditions for their implementation”.

-In terms of International treaties and obligations, Belgium has ratified the Revised European Social Charter on 02/03/2004, accepting 87 of the Revised Charter’s 98 paragraphs, but excluding Article 31 on the right to housing.
+In terms of International treaties and obligations, Belgium has ratified the Revised European Social Charter on 2 March 2004, accepting 87 of the Revised Charter’s 98 paragraphs, but excluding Article 31 on the right to housing.

 Belgium has ratified, however, Article 16 of the Revised Social Charter, which partly overlaps with Article 31’s provisions to the right to housing.
-In 2009, the Council of Europe found in its annual report that Belgium was in conformity with Article 16.

 Collective Complaints

-Several civil society organisations describe the current situation as a ‘housing crisis’.
+Several civil society organisations describe the current situation In Belgium as a ‘housing crisis’.
 There is a not only a shortage in social housing, but there is also a general shortage of qualitative and affordable housing for vulnerable groups.

 [1] De Woonzaak: https://www.woonzaak.be/.